Most drinkers secretly long for the days they enjoyed life without the sauce.

 I stumbled upon a forum thread about quitting drinking for a year.
-The writer who started the thread said that it’s hard for human brain to process the thought of quitting forever.
-Quitting for one year and evaluating your decision afterwards is a much more acceptable idea for your brain.
+The writer who started the thread said that it’s hard for the human brain to process the thought of quitting forever.
+Quitting for one year and evaluating your decision afterward is a much more digestible idea for your brain.

 That made perfect sense to me because that was where I was struggling.
 This sounded a lot better than quitting forever: “Quit drinking for a year and evaluate after finishing one year without drinking a single drop of alcohol.”

-Quitting for one year sounded much better than quitting forever.
-It made perfect sense but my brain still resisted to the idea of quitting.
-One year abstinence would be easier than quitting forever but it still was not easy.
+It made perfect sense but my brain still resisted to the idea of quitting drinking.
+One year abstinence would be easier than quitting forever but it still didn’t seem easy.